MORE THAN JUST ENGLISH

 Outside of work and studying, I enjoy cycling, volleyball and Frisbee.
 I have come to love living in Brighton and am glad I am able to call it my home.

 Since then I’ve taught in some amazing places and gained some great experience.
-Firstly, in a little town outside Seville, Spain, I taught both general English and exam preparation to children and adults in a small academy.
-I then moved to Colombia where I got a position as a teacher in a university, ensuring students could gain the necessary English qualification to be able to carry out the future jobs as teachers and nurses.
+Firstly, in a little town outside Seville, Spain, then in Colombia where I got a position as a teacher in a university.
 Most recently I delivered residential training in Macedonia for employees of a multinational commercial bank.
 There I taught business English, general English and assisted students with a number of projects while getting the opportunity to explore a part of the world I knew very little about.

-I’m currently studying to gain my diploma in English language teaching, which I thoroughly enjoying.
-Along with learning about grammar and methodologies I become fascinated with theories behind language acquisition, learning a language isn’t an easy thing to do and apparently finding out how languages are learned is even trickier!
+I’m currently studying to gain my diploma in English language teaching, which I am thoroughly enjoying.
+Along with learning about grammar and methodologies I’ve become fascinated by theories behind language acquisition.
+Learning a language isn’t an easy thing to do and apparently finding out how languages are learned is even trickier!
 I’ve also developed an interest in teaching English to those with learning difficulties.
-English isn’t a phonetic language, there are 44 different sounds and 26 letters so when you see a word it’s not immediately clear how to pronounce it and this can be particularly difficult people with dyslexia.
+English isn’t a phonetic language, there are 44 different sounds and 26 letters so when you see a word it’s not immediately clear how to pronounce it and this can be particularly difficult for people with dyslexia.
 As a dyslexic person myself I’m really keen to explore ways to make life easier for students who have to overcome this obstacle.

 At Loxdale I’ve been given the opportunity to teach courses that I find particularly interesting.
 One of which is digital media course, this explores the role that different media platforms play in people’s lives.
 You also get the opportunity to add to your social media skill set by creating your own content.
 There are loads of other amazing courses at Loxdale and I sometimes wish I were a student and not a teacher!